microsoft/SEAL/README.md

 In addition, the header files contain detailed comments for the public API.

 # License
-SEAL is licensed under the MIT license.
+SEAL is licensed under the MIT license; see LICENSE.txt.

 # Contributing